 *Linda Maria Koldau (firstname.lastname@example.org) is writing her Ph.D. dissertation at the Rheinische Friedrich-Wilhelms-Universität (Bonn) on the sacred music of Claudio Monteverdi and is involved in the research on and editions of seventeenth-century Italian sacred music.
+Return to beginning

 3. Mercure galant, July, 1677, 109.
 Return to text

-Copyright © 1999 by the Society for Seventeenth-Century Music.
-All rights reserved.
+Copyright © Society for Seventeenth-Century Music.
+All Rights Reserved.

-Copyrights for individual items published in The Journal of Seventeenth-Century Music (JSCM) are held by their authors.
-Items appearing in JSCM may be saved and stored in electronic or paper form, and may be shared among individuals for purposes of scholarly research or discussion, but may not be republished in any form, electronic or print, without prior, written permission from the author(s), and advance notification of the editors of JSCM.
+Items appearing in JSCM may be saved and stored in electronic or paper form, and may be shared among individuals for purposes of scholarly research or discussion, but may not be republished in any form, electronic or print, without prior, written permission from the Editor-in-Chief of JSCM.

-Any redistributed form of items published in JSCM must include the following information in a form appropriate to the medium in which the items are to appear:
+Any authorized redistribution of an item published in JSCM must include the following information in a form appropriate to the medium in which it is to appear:

 Libraries may archive issues of JSCM in electronic or paper form for public access so long as each issue is stored in its entirety, and no access fee is charged.
-Exceptions to these requirements must be approved in writing by the editors of JSCM, who will act in accordance with the decisions of the Society for Seventeenth-Century Music.
+Exceptions to these requirements must be approved in writing by the Editor-in-Chief of JSCM.

 Website Design and Development by Crooked River Design.